372dev/TIL/AWS/Cloud_practitioner_06_S3.md

 ### Amazon S3 - Static Website Hosting
 * S3 can host static websites and have them accessible on the Internet
-* THe website URL will be (depending on the region)
+* The website URL will be (depending on the region)
   * http://bucket-name.s3-website-aws-region.amazonaws.com OR
   * http://bucket-name.s3-website.aws-region.amazonaws.com
 * If you get a 403 Forbidden error, make sure the bucket policy allows public reads